-For the Aurora hunting family Menesjärvi’s location is ideal.
+For the Aurora hunting family, Menesjärvi’s location is ideal.
 You are far from any significant light pollution and deep in the Aurora Zone.
-With the activities we’ve included you should stand a very good chance of catching an Aurora show if the conditions are right and also experience the best that Lapland has to offer.
+Over your seven nights you should stand a very good chance of catching a display of the Northern Lights should conditions be favourable.

-The activities included are genuine arctic experiences and by the end of your stay here you will have travelled via snowshoes, kick sleds, cross-country skis and snowmobile-pulled sleigh.
-Furthermore you will have encountered reindeers and huskies in their ideal environment and also gained an insight into the remarkable culture of the Sámi people who make their home in this remote corner of the world.
+By the end of your action packed week at Menesjärvi you will have travelled by snowshoes, dog sled, kick sled, cross-country skis, and snowmobile-pulled sleigh.
+Furthermore, you will have encountered reindeer and gained an insight into the remarkable culture of the Sámi people who make their home in this remote corner of the world.

 Any active families with children aged 8 years and over.